 - Veneno: La Primera Caida, El Relámpago de Jack (2017)- This film is a fictionalized telling of the life of popular Dominican wrestler Jack Veneno.
 The film has impressive fight scenes, the perfect amount of magical realism, and the most talented actors in the Dominican film industry involved.
 Available on HBO Max.

-Before you go on your next trip to the Dominican Republic, be sure to watch one or more of these Dominican movies!
-You’ll get in touch with how Dominicans live, some of our history/culture and you might even learn some colloquialisms that will help you when traveling.
+If you want our full run down, check out our guide to the best Dominican movies.
+You’ll get in touch with how Dominicans live, some of our history/culture, and you might even learn some colloquialisms that will help you when traveling.

 It does!
 Uber is available in the major cities, Santiago and Santo Domingo.
+And now also in Punta Cana!
+Yay!
 Rides can range from $3-$14 depending on the distance and traffic.
-I once took a thirty-minute Uber ride from the airport to a friends’ home in Santo Domingo Oeste and it was only about 18 dollars.
+I once took a thirty-minute Uber ride from the airport to a friend’s home in Santo Domingo Oeste, and it was $18 dollars.

 A cool thing about Uber in the Dominican Republic is that they also offer UberMoto!
-By ordering on the app, you can have a motorcyclist pick you up and take you to your destination.
+By ordering on the app, you can have a motorcyclist pick you up and take you to your destination for a fraction of the price.
+However, motorcycles can be scary, so decide at your own discretion.

 PIN ME FOR LATER